gojekfarm/ziggurat/README.md

 Can be used as a middleware in the `ziggurat.Use` function to compose middlewares

 #### A practical example
-I want to authenticate a certain user before I run my handler, if the auth succeeds only then I want to save the event to the database
+I want to authenticate a certain user before I run my handler, if the auth succeeds only then I want to execute my business logic

 Code snippet
 ```go
 type Auther interface {